DylanT80/GG-Quotes/README.md

 # GG-Quotes #
-An API for Guilty Gear quotes!
+A shitpost webpage that utilizes a developed API for Guilty Gear quotes!

 ## Tech Stack ##
 ### Front-End ###